LSSTC-DSFP/LSSTC-DSFP-Sessions/Session12/Day4/README.md

 ## Schedule

- * LECTURE IV  o  Effective Visuals: Helping readers see what you see in your data; K. Peek
+ * LECTURE IV  o  [Effective Visuals: Helping readers see what you see in your data](EffectiveVisuals.pdf); K. Peek
- * NOTEBOOK IV  o  Visual summaries: everything that's relevant in one figure or less; K. Peek
+ * PROBLEM IV  o [A Problem Set on Effective Visuals](BuildingEffectiveVisuals.pdf); K. Peek